String Instruments

 Sarod: the upper finger board has a plate of burnished steel - has seven principal strings - has no frets

-Sitar: similar to veena - there are three varieties single sitar, double sitar & double gourd sitar
+Sitar: similar to veena - there are three varieties single sitar, double sitar and double gourd sitar

 Tambura: provides the drone - continuously provides a particular base sound